 - Go fishing on a deep sea charter or inland cruise

 - Visit a local community to learn about Aboriginal art and culture

 - See the sun set from the luxury of a wild bush retreat

 How to get there

 Nhulunbuy and Jabiru are good bases for exploring this part of Australia.
-Daily flights connect Nhulunbuy with Cairns (one hour 45 minutes) and Darwin (one hour 20 minutes).
+Daily flights connect Nhulunbuy with Cairns (one hour and 45 minutes) and Darwin (one hour and 20 minutes).
 The region can also be accessed by 4WD along the Central Arnhem Road, which connects to the Stuart Highway south of Katherine.
-From Darwin, it's a 253 kilometre (157 mile) drive to Jabiru via the Arnhem Highway.
+From Darwin, it's a 253-kilometre (157-mile) drive to Jabiru via the Arnhem Highway.
 Access from the south is via the Kakadu Highway.
-To visit Arnhem Land you'll need permits from the Northern Land Council and/or the Dhimmurru Aboriginal Corporation, depending on which parts of Arnhem Land you're going to.
+To visit Arnhem Land, you'll need permits from the Northern Land Council and/or the Dhimmurru Aboriginal Corporation, depending on which parts of Arnhem Land you're going to.
 Joining an organised tour with an operator that has permission to enter the region is highly recommended.